Bam92/abelmbula/content/blog/vanillajs-react/index.md

 It's OK.
 But is React worth of learning?
 You can ask.
 This question takes me to the *Why* section.

 There are many reasons out there for why you might give React a try.
+Let's discuss some of them that I find important.

 When it comes to building app you need the right tools to do the right job.

-If you're working on front end stuffs in this modern Web, React is right for you.
+* If you're working on front end stuffs in this modern Web, React is right for you.
 It is fast (thanks to its virtual DOM).
-If you are looking for a way to gain in performance for your apps, you should give React a try.
+* If you are looking for a way to gain in performance for your apps, you should give React a try.
 It is easy to learn and integrate to an existing app.
-If you are thinking of the learning curve how to migrate your existing code base, know that React was built in a way that it can be easy to introduce it in existing Facebook app.
-It is so popular, backed by Facebook (I am not paid by them) and adopted by many big companies (Instagram, Dropbox).
-If you're looking front-end jobs, Reack skill is a must-have.
+* If you are thinking of the learning curve how to migrate your existing code base, know that React was built in a way that it can be easy to introduce it in existing Facebook app.
+* React is so popular.
+It is backed by Facebook (I am not paid by them :)) and adopted by many tech giants (Instagram, Dropbox).
+* If you're looking for front-end jobs, Reack skill is a must-have.

-Let's now start our tour.
+Are you a bit conviced?
+If so, let's now start our tour.

 ## #Displaying "Hello World" on the DOM

-We are not going to build something big.
+We are not going to build something big today.
 We only want to display the traditional "Hello world" starting with how you do it in vanilla JS and how you can do it now in React.

 ### The vanilla JS way

-I can't teach you anything here, you are the JS ninja.
+I can't teach you anything here, you are the JS ninja. :)

 Let's create a simple `div` in `HTML` and use JS to append `Hello World`.